Back to Previous

 Although they do not have required monthly mortgage payments, the HECM for purchase borrower does have other loan obligations to uphold to keep their loan in good standing.
 These include living in the property as their principal residence and paying property charges, including property taxes, fees, and hazard insurance.
 The borrower must also maintain the home.
 If the borrower fails to comply with these terms, then the loan will need to be repaid.
 The loan must be also repaid in the event borrower leaves or sells the home.

-Eligibility Requirements of HECM for Purchase
+Eligibility requirements of a HECM for purchase

 The requirements for a HECM for purchase are the same as a regular HECM.
 Borrowers do not need to have owned a home in the past to be eligible for a HECM for purchase.
 First-time homeowners who are able to fund a down payment and meet the other eligibility requirements can also get this type of loan.

-What Makes a HECM for Purchase a Good Fit for Retirees?
+What makes a HECM for purchase a good fit for retirees?

 Retirees may find a HECM for purchase is an easier route to buying a new home than a traditional mortgage.
 Especially those borrowers who can no longer report a regular income on their loan application.